 How Do Bunions Form?

-Bunions form when the big toe moves out of place.
-The enlargement and its protuberance cause friction and pressure as they rub against footwear.
-Over time, the movement of the big toe angles in toward the other toes, sometimes overlapping a third toe.
+A bunion is a bony bump that forms at the joint of your big toe.
+It develops when the big toe moves out of place due to pressure placed on this joint over many years.
+The bunion causes friction and pressure as it rubs against your footwear.
+Over time, the movement of the big toe angles in toward the other toes, sometimes overlapping a third toe causing more irritation and inflammation.

 With a bunion you can see on X-ray that the big toe is moving towards the second toe.
 In addition, you'll notice the first metatarsal separates from the second metatarsal.
 Without any bone formation, a bump begins to form on the side of the joint.

-In addition, the first segment of the great toe and the metatarsal behind it often become hypermobile.
+In addition, the first segment of the great toe and the metatarsal behind it often become hypermobile (moves too much).
 As this happens greater and greater separation occurs between the first and second metatarsal causing the toe to drift over.

 Let's compare this to your hand.
 Unlike the great toe, mobility is necessary or you wouldn't be able to touch your thumb to your little finger.
 If you make a fist with your right hand you'll notice a bump where your thumb knuckle protrudes out.
 Unless you plan to write with your feet, you don't need that hypermobility.